noalistic/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 3: a script that changes the owner of a file

 Task 4: a script that creates an empty file

+Task 5: a script that adds execute permission to the owner of a file